Simple yet flexible natural sorting in Python.

 $ pip install sphinx sphinx_rtd_theme $ python setup.py build_sphinx

-The version 6.X branch will remain as a “long term support” branch where bug fixes are applied so that users who cannot update from Python 2.7 will not be forced to use a buggy natsort version.
-Once version 7.0.0 is released, new features will not be added to version 6.X, only bug fixes.
+The version 6.X branch will remain as a “long term support” branch where bug fixes are applied so that users who cannot update from Python 2.7 will not be forced to use a buggy natsort version (bug fixes will need to be requested; by default only the 7.X branch will be updated).
+New features would not be added to version 6.X, only bug fixes.

 In natsort version 6.0.0, the following APIs and functions were removed